RaymondZZQ/png-2-svg/gatherer/readme.md

 ### Another key aspect of the training data is consistency.
 Two important aspects:
 - resolution, as high as possible for png: -> rescale all to 128px
-	- material ui: highest resolution is 48dpi and 2x -> 96x96 px
+	- material ui: highest resolution is 48dpi and 2x -> 96x96 px.
+Rescaling leads to poor quality. **Will this have an impact on the neural net performance???**
 	- icons8: 500px
 	- iconfinder:
 - colors?